Z3BRO/Flipper-Zero-RGB/README.md

 - https://www.adafruit.com/product/4492
 - https://mouser.com/ProductDetail/Adafruit/4492?qs=CUBnOrq4ZJz3oeplDXDOWA%3D%3D

-Thin gauge wire (im using 28 gauge bc its what i had) - https://shorturl.at/vBLY6
+Thin gauge wire (I'm using 28 gauge because it is what I had) - https://www.amazon.com/Fermerry-Silicone-Stranded-Copper-Electrical/dp/B089CP9N98

-When purchasing the PCB's make sure to have the thickness set to 0.6mm and the layer ammount set as 2.
+When purchasing the PCB's make sure to have the thickness set to 0.6mm and the layer amount set as 2.

 Showcase https://youtu.be/W1frMyVFv6Y